jonathonreed/atrf-journal/_posts/2017-09-30-every-child-matters.md

 In the end, one 11 year old had to leave the other.
 Bernard walked another two weeks by himself, following power lines and crossing waist-deep lakes and rivers, and hallucinating from exhaustion.
 When he reached Tuktoyaktuk, he was flown to the hospital in Inuvik, where he received the news that Jack’s body had been discovered by a search and rescue team.

-“I went crazy, I couldn’t sleep, and I felt really bad.
-I was too young to know about death and stuff like that.”
+<blockquote>&ldquo;I went crazy, I couldn’t sleep, and I felt really bad.
+I was too young to know about death and stuff like that.&rdquo;</blockquote>

 Jack’s sister called the story that the boys had run away for fear of the consequences of the stolen cigarettes a cover-up from the abuse, and Joe Nasagaluak, the local behind the name ‘Freedom Road,’ echoed her sentiment.
 “They weren’t running away for stealing a pack of cigarettes,” he said.
 “There was something more.
 They were fighting for their lives, to reach home, for freedom.”